WrestleMania XXVII: Aftermath

+Michael Cole and Jerry Lawler's feud continued as they appeared on that same night Edge had retired from WWE.
+Cole was locked in a glass box staying off contact with Lawler while Jim Ross made his return only for Jack Swagger to show up and made it as a singles match where Lawler defeated Swagger.
+Cole addresses Lawler that their rematch was the "Country Whipping match" in a form of Tag Team at Extreme Rules and Lawler accepted as he team up with Ross, but lost to Cole again.
+Finally, their last match to end their feud in Over The Limit was the "Kiss My Foot Match" as Lawler defeated Cole to end his heel turn and goes back to having friends with Lawler.

 Following their loss at WrestleMania (not to mention failing to regain the Divas Championship), tension rose in LayCool.
 After two weeks of couples therapy, a bitter Michelle McCool turned on Layla, dissolving their team.
 Layla and McCool would face off in a match at the Extreme Rules pay-per-view with no count-outs, no disqualifications, and the loser has to leave WWE.
-Layla went on to win the match, resulting in McCool's subsequent - and legit - departure from WWE.
+Layla went on to win the match, resulting in McCool's subsequent – and legit – departure from WWE.

 As a consequence of using a chair shot to the head, Triple H and The Undertaker were legitimately fined by the WWE for violating the company's "concussion policy" at the event.
-After a ten-month hiatus, The Undertaker returned on January 30, 2012 episode of Raw to confront Triple H before challenging him to a rematch at WrestleMania XXVIII, having felt unsatisfied with having to leave victorious not under his own power.
+After a ten-month hiatus, The Undertaker returned on January 30, 2012, episode of Raw to confront Triple H before challenging him to a rematch at WrestleMania XXVIII, having felt unsatisfied with having to leave victorious not under his own power.
 After Triple H refused despite insistence from Shawn Michaels, The Undertaker mocked him by calling him a coward and knowing that Michaels was better than him.
-This angered Triple H to the point that he finally accepted The Undertaker's challenge, but under the stipulation that their match be a Hell in a Cell Match.
+This angered Triple H to the point that he finally accepted The Undertaker's challenge, but under the stipulation that their match be a Hell in a Cell match.
 Soon after the match was made, Michaels confirmed he would officiate the match as special guest referee.
 Undertaker defeated Triple H at WrestleMania XXVIII with their match dubbed as an "End of an Era" and extended his Undefeated WrestleMania Streak to 20–0.

 WrestleMania XXVII was the last WWE pay-per-view to be promoted under the promotion's full name of World Wrestling Entertainment, as just after the event on April 7, the company began to refer to itself solely as "WWE", with the abbreviation becoming an orphaned initialism.
 It was also the last WrestleMania held under the first brand split, which ended in August, although the brand split was reintroduced in July 2016.